 Joint custody is a court order whereby custody of a child is awarded to both parents.
 Unfortunately, even in cases where joint custody seems like a viable and fair option, it’s not always the case.
 Children will typically spend 277 days out of the year with the custodial parent following a divorce, meaning the non-custodial parent — usually the father — only gets around 88 days a year with their children.

 Across the country, a discussion is being had and gaining serious momentum to impose presumption granting parents joint custody following a divorce.
-With approximately 827,000 divorces happening annually, there is a lot of discussion about the best way to approach custody.
+With approximately 827,000 divorces happening annually and almost one divorce every 36 seconds, there is a lot of discussion about the best way to approach custody.

 According to News Channel 5 Nashville, a group of Tennessee fathers are fighting for a newly proposed bill in support of joint custody.